FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_05_upgrades.md

 A small portion of the traffic is gradually shifted to the new version of the application.
 Based on feedback and metrics, the traffic is slowly increased to the new version until it handles all the traffic.

 4. ReCreate Strategy
 The "Recreate" strategy is a deployment strategy in Kubernetes that is particularly useful for managing stateful applications during updates.
-Unlike the default "RollingUpdate" strategy, which updates pods in a rolling fashion to ensure no downtime, the "Recreate" strategy works by terminating all the existing pods before creating new ones with the updated configuration or image.
+Unlike the default "RollingUpdate" strategy, which updates Pods in a rolling fashion to ensure no downtime, the "Recreate" strategy works by terminating all the existing Pods before creating new ones with the updated configuration or image.

 the use case for Recreate Strategy is for stateful application  where it's critical to avoid running multiple versions of the application simultaneously.